 - Other medications, such as finasteride or quercetin

 - Laxatives to manage bowel discomfort caused by constipation

 In rare cases, prostatectomy (prostate surgery) may be necessary.
-See this resource on prostatectomy for more information.
+Read more about Prostatectomy »

 - Lifestyle changes, such as limiting a night-time consumption of liquids, avoiding caffeine and alcohol, avoiding medication such as diuretics, decongestants and antihistamines and getting more exercise, as well as dietary improvements, such as eating more fibre, avoiding artificial sweeteners and sweetened beverages.

 - Medication, such as alpha-blockers or 5-alpha-reductase inhibitors.

 - Interventions, such as the Urolift® system, a non-surgical proprietary device that uses tiny implants to lift the prostate away from the urethra and thereby relieve BPH symptoms that result from pressure on the urethra.

 - Surgical procedures, such as a prostatectomy (removal of the prostate), transurethral microwave thermotherapy (TUMT) (using heat/microwaves), prostate laser, and Transurethral Resection of the Prostate (TURP).